...and, together with the Vice President, chosen for the same Term....

-In early September 1787, after the Constitutional Convention had received and debated the draft from the Committee of Detail, the delegates appointed a Committee of Eleven to resolve a number of issues that continued to stymie the Convention.
-Among the Committee's felicitous innovations was the office of vice president, derived from the model of the lieutenant governor in the New York state constitution of 1777.
-In this brief phrase, later approved by the Convention, the Committee of Eleven accomplished two signal results.
-First, the Vice President would be elected at the same time, for the same term, and by the same constituency as the President.
-The intent was to preserve the independence of the executive should the person who was Vice President succeed to the duties of the presidency.
-Second, by separating this phrase from the previous sentence, it is clear that the Vice President was not vested with any part of the constitutionally mandated executive power.
+In early September 1787, after the Constitutional Convention had received and debated the draft from the Committee of Detail, the delegates appointed a Committee of Eleven to resolve a number of issues that continued to stymie the convention.
+Among the committee’s felicitous innovations was the office of vice president, derived from the model of the lieutenant governor in the New York state constitution of 1777.
+In this brief phrase, later approved by the convention, the Committee of Eleven accomplished two signal results.
+First, the vice president would be elected at the same time, for the same term, and by the same constituency as the president.
+The intent was to preserve the independence of the executive should the person who was vice president succeed to the duties of the presidency.
+Second, by separating this phrase from the previous sentence, the Framers made it clear that the vice president was not vested with any part of the constitutionally mandated executive power.
 There would be no plural executive.

-The primary constitutional role of the Vice President was to be available to become President (or Acting President) should the office become vacant, or should a contingent election of a President fail in the House of Representatives.
-This is underscored by the original arrangement whereby presidential electors voted for two candidates; the one with the most votes (provided it constituted a majority of the electors) would be President and the individual with the next greatest number of votes would be Vice President.
+The primary constitutional role of the vice president was to be available to become president (or acting president) should the office become vacant, or should a contingent election of a president fail in the House of Representatives.
+This is underscored by the original arrangement whereby presidential electors voted for two candidates; the one with the most votes (provided he carried a majority of the electors) would be president and the individual with the next greatest number of votes would be vice president.
 (Article II, Section 1, Clause 3.)
-Even when the Twelfth Amendment modified the method of electing a President and Vice President, the purpose of the Framers remained: the person who was to hold the office of President or Vice President should be chosen free of legislative control.
-Of course, should it happen that there was no person so chosen available to fill the presidency, the Constitution provides that Congress may by law provide for an officer to “act as President” until a President is elected.
+Even when the Twelfth Amendment modified the method of electing a president and vice president, the purpose of the Framers remained: the person who was to hold the office of president or vice president should be chosen free of legislative control.
+Of course, should it happen that there was no person so chosen available to fill the presidency, the Constitution provides that Congress may by law provide for an officer to “act as President” until a president is elected.
 That contingency, however, has never occurred, and its need has been further obviated by the operation of the Twenty-fifth Amendment.

-As it occurred, for 140 years, the primary role of the Vice President was legislative though without much influence.
-Jack Garner, former Speaker of the House and Vice President to Franklin D. Roosevelt, famously described the office (in a bowdlerized quote) as “not worth a bucket of warm spit.”
-The Vice President did not begin to have executive responsibilities until the twentieth century.
-Vice President Thomas R. Marshall chaired some of Woodrow Wilson’s Cabinet meetings when the President was absent.
-President Warren G. Harding had his Vice President, Calvin Coolidge, attend all Cabinet meetings, a practice that became institutionalized under Franklin D. Roosevelt, though Garner still felt excluded from any effective voice on policy.
+As it occurred, for 140 years, the primary role of the vice president was legislative though without much influence.
+John Nance Garner, former Speaker of the House and vice president to Franklin D. Roosevelt, famously described the office (in a bowdlerized quote) as “not worth a bucket of warm spit.”
+The vice president did not begin to have executive responsibilities until the twentieth century.
+Vice President Thomas R. Marshall chaired some of Woodrow Wilson’s Cabinet meetings when the president was absent.
+President Warren G. Harding had his vice president, Calvin Coolidge, attend all Cabinet meetings, a practice that became institutionalized under Franklin D. Roosevelt, though Garner still felt excluded from any effective voice on policy.
 Harry Truman, through the National Security Act of 1947, made the vice president an ex officio member of the National Security Council.
-It was not until the 1950s, under President Dwight D. Eisenhower, that the Vice President, Richard M. Nixon, became a fully functioning executive official, attending 193 Cabinet meetings, 217 National Security Council sessions, and chairing important executive committees.
+It was not until the 1950s, under President Dwight D. Eisenhower, that the vice president, Richard M. Nixon, became a fully functioning executive official, attending 193 cabinet meetings, 217 National Security Council sessions, and chairing important executive committees.
 In 1961, the offices of the vice president moved from Capitol Hill to executive offices nearer to the White House, and then in 1977 to the West Wing itself, completing the position’s transformation into an integral part of executive governance.